an elevated plaza in Brazil with stone statues and palm trees

 It was the players themselves who organized the game.

-Though, in English, we use a reflexive pronoun to create this sort of meaning (“herself,” “themselves”), the meaning is really to reinforce or point to the specific subject, which is a job generally performed by a demonstrative.
+Though, in English, we use a to create this sort of meaning (“herself,” “themselves”), the meaning is really to reinforce or point to the specific subject, which is a job generally performed by a demonstrative.

 Notice the position of these words in relation to the personal pronoun or noun they are referring to: